 When performing area prediction analysis, enough topography data is normally loaded by SPLAT! to perform average terrain calculations.
 Under such conditions, SPLAT! will provide the antenna height above average terrain as well as the average terrain above mean sea level for azimuths of 0, 45, 90, 135, 180, 225, 270, and 315 degrees, and include such information in the site report generated.
-If one or more of the eight radials surveyed fall over water, or over regions for which no SDF data is available, SPLAT! reports No Terrain for the radial paths affected.
+If one or more of the eight radials surveyed fall over water or land outside the United States, SPLAT! reports No Terrain for those radial paths.

-RESTRICTING THE MAXIMUM SIZE OF AN ANALYSIS REGION
+SETTING THE MAXIMUM SIZE OF AN ANALYSIS REGION

-SPLAT! reads SDF files as needed into a series of memory "slots" within the structure of the program.
-Each "slot" holds one SDF file representing a one degree by one degree region of terrain.
-A #define MAXS-LOTS statement in the first several lines of splat.cpp sets the maximum number of "slots" available for topography data.
+SPLAT! reads SDF fi les into a series of memory "slots" as required within the structure of the program.
+Each "slot" holds one SDF fi le.
+Each SDF fi le represents a one degree by one degree region of terrain.
+A #defi ne MAXSLOTS statement in the fi rst several lines of splat.cpp sets the maximum number of "slots" available for topography data.
 It also sets the maximum size of the topographic maps generated by SPLAT!.
-MAXS-LOTS is set to 9 by default.
-If SPLAT! produces a segmentation fault on start-up with this default, it is an indication that not enough RAM and/or virtual memory (swap space) is available to run SPLAT! with this number of MAXSLOTS.
-In situations where available memory is low, MAXSLOTS may be reduced to 4 with the understanding that this will greatly limit the maximum region SPLAT! will be able to analyze.
+MAXSLOTS is set to 9 by default.
+If SPLAT! produces a segmentation fault on start-up with this default, it is an indication that not enough RAM and/or virtual memory (swap space) are available to run SPLAT! with this number of MAXSLOTS.
+In this case, MAXSLOTS may be reduced to 4, although this will greatly limit the maximum region SPLAT! will be able to analyze.
 If 118 megabytes or more of total memory (swap space plus RAM) is available, then MAXSLOTS may be increased to 16.
 This will permit operation over a 4-degree by 4-degree region, which is sufficient for single antenna heights in excess of 10,000 feet above mean sea level, or point-to-point distances of over 1000 miles.